uwsampa/grappa/BUILD.md

                                    Default: Make.
                                    Can specify multiple with commas.
     --mode=[Release]|Debug[,*]   Build mode.
-Default: Release (with debug symbols) --cc=path/to/c/compiler      Use alternative C compiler.
+Default: Release (with debug symbols) --cc=path/to/c/compiler      Use alternative C compiler (infer C++ compiler from this path).
+    --cxx=path/to/c++/compiler   Use alternative C++ compiler (infer C compiler from this path).
     --boost=path/to/boost/root   Specify location of compatible boost (>= 1.53)
                                    (otherwise, cmake will download and build it) --name=NAME                  Add an additional name to this configuration to distinguish it (i.e. compiler version)
     --tracing                    Enable VampirTrace/gperftools-based sampled tracing.
                                    Looks for VampirTrace build in 'third-party' dir.
+    --profiling                  Enable gperftools-based sampled profiling.
     --vampir=path/to/vampirtrace/root
                                  Specify path to VampirTrace build (enables tracing).
     --third-party=path/to/built/deps/root
-                                 Can optionally pre-build third-party dependencies instead of re-building for each configuration.
+                                 Can optionally pre-build third-party dependencies
+                                   instead of re-building for each configuration.
+    --third-party-cc=path/to/c/compiler
+                                 Use alternative C compiler just for third-party builds.
+    --third-party-cxx=path/to/c++/compiler
+                                 Use alternative C++ compiler just for third-party builds.
+    --build-here                 Just configure into current directory rather than creating new build directories.
     --third-party-tarfile=/path/to/file.tar
                                  Instead of downloading third-party dependences from the web, extract them from the specified tar file (available from Grappa website).
-    --prefix=path/to/grappa/installation
+    --enable_rpath               Set RPATH on binaries to help them find necessary libraries.
+    --verbose                    Output verbose configure information.
+    --prefix=path/to/installed/grappa
                                  Specify destination for Grappa installation (defaults to inside build directory).

 To build, after calling `configure`, cd into the generated directory, and use the build tool selected (e.g. `make` or `ninja`), specifying the desired target (e.g. `graph_new.exe` to build the new Graph500 implementation, or `check-New_delegate_tests` to run the delegate tests, or `demo-gups.exe` to build the GUPS demo).